-Taking into consideration exposure age scatter, nuclide inheritance, and the few exposure ages available in our dataset, Wit is possible assign an age of late MIS 8 to that the Upper Discovery deposit with dates to glacial Termination III at the transition from the late MIS 8 glacial period to the early MIS 7 interglacial period, consideration of exposure age scatter and nuclide inheritance.
-At the local LGM limit on Mount Discovery, Ross Sea drift 3He{pyx} ages exceed the 10Be{qtz} ages by 14.1 to 32.1 kaas much as ~15 kyr.
-If a similar magnitude of nuclide inheritance is assumed for the Upper Discovery deposit, three 3He{pvx} exposure ages in Ferrar Dolerite from the Upper Discovery deposit still date within MIS 8 early MIS 7 to late MIS 8.
-One older ${}^{3}\text{He}{pvx}$ dolerite exposure age from this deposit (ACX-13-61: $3\frac{66.247.9}{10.000} \pm 11.6$ ka) is compatible with anthis MIS 7-8 ageage of MIS 8; as observed with in Ross Sea drift, outlier 3He{pyx} exposure ages can be preserved in the same deposit, possibly due to clast recycling.
-The 10 Be{qtz} exposure age (ACX-13-52: 153.3 \pm 2.0 ka, MIS 6), is too young.
+Taking into consideration exposure age scatter, nuclide inheritance, and the few exposure ages available in our dataset, it is possible that the Upper Discovery deposit dates to glacial Termination III at the transition from the late MIS 8 glacial period to the early MIS 7 interglacial period.
+At the local LGM limit on Mount Discovery, Ross Sea drift 3He{pvx} ages exceed the 10Be{qtz} ages by as much as ~15 kyr.
+If a similar magnitude of nuclide inheritance is assumed for the Upper Discovery deposit, three 3He{pvx} exposure ages in Ferrar Dolerite from the Upper Discovery deposit date within early MIS 7 to late MIS 8.
+One older ${}^{3}\text{He}{\text{pvx}}$ dolerite exposure age from this deposit (ACX-13-61: 347.9 \pm 11.6 ka) is compatible with this MIS 7-8 age; as observed with Ross Sea drift, outlier 3He{DVX} exposure ages can be preserved in the same deposit, possibly due to clast recycling.
+The 10 Be{qtz} exposure age (ACX-13-52: 153.3 ± 2.0 ka, MIS 6), is too young.
 However, this sample was collected above a cavernous weathering pit on a granite boulder, which clearly indicates that the boulder was eroding, and thus losing some of the inventory of 10Be that accumulated since deposition; this would yield a young-biased exposure age.
 Even if lithology-specific boulder erosion rates for granite (13 mm kyr-1) and dolerite (19 mm kyr-1) (Marrero et al., 2018) in Antarctica are considered, the difference between the exposure ages of the granite boulder (147 ka) and the dolerite boulders (~226-356 ka) is too much to be explained by the difference in erosion rates between lithologies.
-This suggests that this particular granite boulder was weathering much faster than regional average rates or it may have been affected by post-depositional movement to generate an anomalously young age.
+This suggests that this particular granite boulder was weathering much faster than regional average rates or it may have been affected by postdepositional movement to generate an anomalously young age.
 Additional exposure age constraints from the Upper Discovery deposit as well as other higher elevation pre-LGM glacial sediments in the McMurdo Sound region will further test if a glacial high-stand occurred during MIS 8.

-While our current dataset is limited by the low number of samples and exposure age scatter, Mmaximum ice sheet expansion during the end of MIS 8 is compatible with other Pleistocene glacial records in-from the McMurdo Sound region.
+While our current dataset is limited by the low number of samples and exposure age scatter, maximum ice sheet expansion during the end of MIS 8 is compatible with other Pleistocene glacial records from the McMurdo Sound region.
 Many of the exposure ages from pre-LGM glacial sediments at lower elevations in McMurdo Sound are either younger or older than those from the Upper Discovery deposit; this suggests that older Pleistocene ice sheets in McMurdo Sound were thicker than during the local LGM but were less extensive than during MIS 8.
 The AND-1B core in McMurdo Sound records ~5 glaciations during the last 500 ka (McKay et al., 2012).
 While poor core recovery in the upper part of AND-1B limits the interpretation of ice sheet behaviour during the last glaciation and interglacial, deformed till recovered from the third-to-last glacial period could reflect greater ice thickness in McMurdo Sound during MIS 8 (McKay et al., 2012).